fieldtrip/website/development/module.md

 # Modular organization of the source code

-The source code in the FieldTrip toolbox is split over multiple directories, which reflect the modular organization.
+The source code in the FieldTrip toolbox is split over multiple directories, which reflect its modular organization.
 Furthermore, the directories have specific dependencies on each other, and additions to FieldTrip should follow this structure.

 {% include image src="/assets/img/development/module/modules-general.png" %}